by Mel Smith.

 Film: Part 4 'Diesel Train Drivers' Operating Requirements - Approx. 17 minutes.

-This next piece of film is also not in the Grantham area but we couldn't resist finishing our look at first generation DMUs by including a link to this enchanting colour film from the BTC entitled 'Diesel Trainride 1959' and thought to have been mostly recorded on the Newcastle - Carlisle line.
+This next piece of film is also not in the Grantham area but we couldn't resist finishing our look at first generation DMUs by including a link to this enchanting colour film from the BTC entitled 'Diesel Trainride 1959' Most of the footage was recorded in East Anglia with the later sequences filmed on the Newcastle - Carlisle line.

 Although the Diesel Multiple Units that had first entered service on local lines lacked a certain amount of comfort and riding quality, to the travelling public they were essentially 'modern' and thus part of the post war Elizabethan era of hope and transition.
 This period brought about change not only on our railways, but also across other aspects of public transport in Britain.
 They supplied a relatively clean and reliable service for British Railways at a time when people were beginning to turn to the private automobile and bus services as a means of getting around.
 By 1965 the advent of BR's corporate identity 'rail blue' colour scheme had washed away much of the earlier green nostalgic livery seen around the area.